Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 .. note::

-    If your project instead uses :class:`.ext.commands.Bot` as the client instance, a :class:`~discord.app_commands.CommandTree` has already been defined at :attr:`.Bot.tree`, so this step is technically skipped.
+    If your project instead uses :class:`commands.Bot<discord.ext.commands.Bot>` as the client instance, a :class:`~discord.app_commands.CommandTree` has already been defined at :attr:`.Bot.tree`, so this step can be skipped!

 Creating a command
 -------------------

+Like with most other things in the library, discord.py uses a callback-based approach for slash commands.

-Slash commands are created by decorating an async function, and that function is then called whenever the slash command is invoked by someone, in a "callback" fashion.
+An async function should be decorated, and that function is then called whenever the slash command is invoked by someone on Discord.

-For example, the following code registers a command that responds with "meow" on invocation:
+For example, the following code defines a command that responds with "meow" on invocation:

 .. code-block:: python

     @client.tree.command()
     async def meow(interaction: discord.Interaction):
         """Meow meow meow"""
         await interaction.response.send_message('meow')

+``meow`` now points to an :class:`.app_commands.Command` object instead of a plain async function.

 Two main decorators can be used: